microbit-foundation/dev-docs/software/runtime.md

 ### The micro:bit runtime Device Abstraction Layer (DAL)

 The micro:bit runtime provides a [Device Abstraction Layer (DAL)](https://lancaster-university.github.io/microbit-docs/), that is built using Arm Mbed.
 Lancaster University has written this runtime for the micro:bit as part of its ongoing efforts to support the adoption of Computer Science in schools.
-It is designed to provide a useful set of functions for higher level languages to consume, and make programming the micro:bit in C or C++ easier.
+It provides a useful set of functions for higher level languages to consume, and make programming the micro:bit in C or C++ easier.
 Many of the 'blocks' you use in Makecode are directly calling functions provided by the DAL.
 The micro:bit runtime DAL is written in C/C++ and builds on the Arm Mbed HAL.

 Key components of the micro:bit DAL are: